arb/white-out/README.md

 A transform stream used to censor data from objects before passing them down the pipeline.

-**white-out 2.x mutates the target object passed, which may lead to undesirable results such as keys being undefined, changed, etc.**
+**white-out 2.x mutates the target object passed (unless immutable option is enabled), which may lead to undesirable results such as keys being undefined, changed, etc.**

 ## `new WhiteOut (filter, [options])`